bcohenboulakia/nbworkshop/README.md

 y = #TO COMPLETE
 ```

-You can add regular comments, placed before `#SOLUTION` on the same line.
+Regular comments can be added, placed before `#SOLUTION` on the same line.
 Example:
 ```python
 y = x #comment #SOLUTION
 ```

-You can also add comments specifically for tutors after `#SOLUTION` on the same line.
+Comments specifically for tutors can also be added after `#SOLUTION` on the same line.
 Example:
 ```python
 y = x #SOLUTION comment for the tutor
 ```

 ### Correction in Markdown cells

 Corrections and comments are placed in a <code>&lt;blockquote&gt;&lt;/blockquote&gt;</code> tag.
 They are replaced by a single placeholder <code>&lt;em&lt;TO COMPLETE&lt;/em&lt;</code>.
 Sometimes, Jupyter can't interpret Markdown code inside a <code>&lt;blockquote&gt;&lt;/blockquote&gt;</code>.
-In this case, you need to revert to HTML formatting.
+In this case, reverting to HTML formatting is required.

 The <code>&lt;blockquote&gt;</code> and <code>&lt;/blockquote&gt;</code> tags must be alone on their line, and the closing tag must not be forgotten (errors are not handled; the generated student version is then corrupted).